Learn-Terraform/Terraform/README.md

-# Terraform code for practice
+# Terraform code for practice ...just to check again